emersonsiega/flutter_monorepo_utils/README.md

 When some test fails, you'll get the complete log with the link to the lines that have failed.

 ![](https://p43.f3.n0.cdn.getcloudapp.com/items/jkuPjp8q/58180c7c-44ca-4621-905e-7d6fe040054c.jpg?source=viewer&v=2bfe43cad584feacf4e8bab42fecdc0a)

+### Test runner (all tests)

+Runs tests of all projects present in the workspace.
+This option is available **only** in the root folder context menu and merges the output of all tests in the same place.

 ### Get/Clean/build_runner